bsgbryan/madul/README.md

 ## Bugs/feature requests

-If you fix a bug, please fork the repo, create a test, fix the bug, and submit a pull request.
+If you fix a bug - thank you! :heart_eyes: Please fork the repo, create a test, fix the bug, and submit a pull request.

-If you find a bug feel free to open am issue - and please provide as much info as possible :blush:
+If you find a bug feel free to open an issue - and please provide as much info as possible :blush:

-Feature requests can be submitted as issue too.
+Feature requests can be submitted as issues too.

 ## Contributing

-Contributions are welcome and appreciated!
-Please just fork, code, get passing tests, and create a pull request.
+Contributions are welcome and appreciated! :metal: Please just fork, code, get passing tests, and create a pull request.

+---

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)